Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Introduction

 \subsection{Summary of contributions}

-We highlight our contributions as follows: \begin{enumerate} \item We derive a succinct representation of non-Markovian dynamics, where the density matrix from the GQME is proved to be consistent with that from the full quantum dynamics up to $\co{\lambda^3}$.
+We highlight our contributions as follows: \begin{enumerate} \item We provide a succinct representation of non-Markovian dynamics, where the density matrix from the GQME is consistent with that from the full quantum dynamics with provable $\co{\lambda^3}$ accuracy.
 A notable feature of our new succinct representation is that the positivity is guaranteed, which is the key requirement for designing quantum simulation algorithms.

 \item We develop a quantum algorithm based on this representation.
 The cost of our algorithm scales linearly in $t$, poly-logarithmically in $\epsilon$, and polynomially in $M$ and $K$.
 To the best of our knowledge, this algorithm is the first to achieve linear dependence on $t$ and poly-logarithmic dependence on $\epsilon$ for simulating non-Markovian open quantum systems.
 In addition, our algorithm works with low-level input models, which are readily available in many real-world applications.